References in this market

 In 2003, the company was acquired by General Electric.
 More recently, in late 2018 the company joined INNIO and was renamed INNIO Jenbacher GmbH & Co.

 Since its foundation, Jenbacher has built more than 52 000 gas engines that have been installed in more than 100 countries.

 SUCH-Dalkia launched the tender for the construction of the São João Hospital Trigeneration Center, in Porto.

 In partnership with our client GE Jenbacher, we developed the project, supplied and installed the equipment and systems complementary to the installation of the three “GE JENBACHER” generator sets, model J616 GS-F11.

 The scope of the project included the following main systems and equipment:

-- Cooling system of the high temperature circuit of the engines, in which na aero-cooler with nominal thermal power of 990.7 kW was installed;
+- High temperature engine circuit cooling system, in which an aero-cooler with nominal thermal power of 990.7 kW was installed;

-- Colling system of the low temperature circuit of the engines, including a cooling tower with a rated thermal power of 371 kW and a water / water plate heat exchanger with a rated thermal power of 1025 kW;
+- Cooling system for the low temperature circuit of the engines, including a cooling tower with a rated thermal power of 371 kW and a water / water plate heat exchanger with a rated thermal power of 1025 kW;

-- Glycolated water preparation, filling and collection system, including solution storage tank and transfer pump;
+- Glycol water preparation, filling and collection system, including solution storage tank and transfer pump;

 - Lubrificating oil storage and transfer system;